pyecharts/pyecharts/README.md

 ### Work on Jupyter Notebook

-In the Notebook cell ,you can simply call the instance itself to diplay the chart.
+In the Notebook cell, you can simply call the instance itself to diplay the chart.

 All chart classes in pyecharts implement the `_repr_html_` interface about [IPython Rich Display](http://ipython.readthedocs.io/en/stable/config/integrating.html#rich-display) .

-In the case of online jshost mode,you can also download as some file formats (ipynb/py/html/pdf) and run without jupyter notebook enviromnment.
+In the case of online jshost mode,you can also download as some file formats (ipynb/py/html/pdf) and run without Jupyter notebook enviromnment.

 ![pandas_numpy](https://user-images.githubusercontent.com/19553554/35104252-3e36cee2-fca3-11e7-8e43-09bbe8dbbd1e.png)